 Ghee has played a key role in Ayurveda for centuries, where it’s prized for its anti-inflammatory, digestive, and therapeutic properties.

 Traditional Way of Making Ghee

-My favorite memories are of the actual making of ghee.
+My favorite memories are of the actual making of desi ghee from cream (malai).
 I still remember when my mom used to boil full cream milk and leaving it to cool overnight.
 Then in the morning she would use a slotted spoon to collect the thick cream from the top and save it in the fridge.
 When she had enough cream saved she would take it out of the fridge in the night.
 The next morning, at room temperature, she would add curd and let it sit for 4-5 hours.

 After resting for 4-5 hours curd would form and it is ready to be churned.
 Then she adds it to the blender with some cold water and run the blender in intervals of 40-50 seconds.
 After some time the cultured butter starts floating on the top.
 Then she collects all the floating butter and keeps it in a separate bowl.
 After rinsing it for couple of times the butter is ready.
 She always reserves some butter to be served with paratha etc. and the leftover liquid is the buttermilk which can be consumed or used in making recipes.